Housing Policies

 Quiet Hours

 Students have the right to study and sleep in their housing assignments without disruption.
-Quiet hours are in effect for all campus housing from 8 p.m. until 8 a.m.
-Sunday through Thursday nights, and from 1 a.m. until 1 p.m.
+Quiet hours are in effect for all campus housing from 10 p.m. until 8 a.m.
+Sunday through Thursday nights, and from 12 a.m. until 8 a.m.
 Friday and Saturday nights.
 Quiet hours will be in effect 24 hours a day during final exams beginning on the last day of classes for the semester.

 Withdrawal

-If a student stops attending classes, the student will be withdrawn from the college and he/she must move out of campus housing immediately.
+If a student stops attending classes, the student will be withdrawn from the college and they must move out of campus housing immediately.
 Please refer to the Academic Catalog for further information regarding withdrawals.